levidavis/py-home/README.md

 ## Getting Started

-> Requirements
+### Requirements
+- Ubuntu 18.04 or above
 - Docker installed, [docs are here](https://docs.docker.com/get-docker/)
+- Baisc Knowledge of:
+ - Pyhton
+ - Linux
--
+ - Docker

-#### Basic install
+### Basic install

-Commands may differ between machines, im using Ubuntu Server 16.04 LTS
+Commands may differ between machines, im using Ubuntu Server 18.04 LTS

 First we need to download the files and go into the directory